shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 * Oregano

+* Kosher Salt

+* Black Pepper

+* Chicken: I prefer this recipe with boneless, skinless chicken thighs, but it is just as tasty with bone-in and skin-on.

+* Fresh Parsley

-* Sun-Dried Tomatoes: Sun-Dried tomatoes aren't usually present in chicken salmoriglio, but they add a sweet and savory component our family loves.
+* Sun-Dried Tomatoes: Sun-Dried tomatoes aren't usually a part of chicken salmoriglio, but they add a sweet and savory component our family loves.

 #### What equipment do I need to make this recipe?

+* A small bowl
 * A [lemon zester](https://amzn.to/3a83M4T)
 * A [baking dish](https://amzn.to/3mqJp8X)

 #### What can I serve with Chicken Salmoriglio?

 I love this baked chicken with green, crisp vegetables like asparagus, zucchini, or green beans.
 You could also serve it on a bed of arugula or watercress.

 ### INSTRUCTIONS: STEP-BY-STEP
 1. Pre-heat the oven to 475 degrees.
 2. Grate 2 tbsp of lemon zest into a small bowl.
 Set aside.
 3. Cut the ends of 2 lemons off, and then cut them in half.
 Set lemons aside.
 4. In the bowl with lemon zest, add the juice from one lemon, olive oil, garlic, oregano, salt, and pepper.
 Stir to combine.

 {{< figure src="/images/cs1.jpeg" class="instructionFigure">}}